brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ::: bq
 ::: addu
-[7a]{.pnum} A declaration of a structured binding pack ([dcl.struct.bind]) introduces an *implicit template region* that includes the declaration if that declaration does not already introduce a templated entity (see below).
-An implicit template region ends at the end of the scope that the structured binding declaration inhabits or, if the declaration is at namespace scope, at the end of the translation unit.
+[7a]{.pnum} An *implicit template region* is a subregion of a block scope.
 An implicit template region is a template definition.
-At the end of the implicit template region, it is immediately instantiated ([temp.pre]).
+At the end of an implicit template region, it is immediately instantiated ([temp.pre]).
+A declaration of a structured binding pack ([dcl.struct.bind]) that is not a templated entity (see below) introduces an implicit template region that includes the declaration of the structured binding pack and ends at the end of the scope that the structured binding declaration inhabits.
 :::

 [8]{.pnum} An entity is *templated* if it is